 Nowadays it seems everybody with half a brain and a mixed bag of opinions wants to be a podcaster.
 Not only has The Internet Age brought about an army of bedroom producers and engineers, but it has also given rise to the concept of DIY journalism, and as usual technology has followed suit.
 As with music recording, the demand for products that make it cheap and easy to be Brian Naylor or Stephen Colbert from the comfort and safety of your own home has been met with haste by some manufacturers.
 Others, however, have taken their time in developing a product that meets the quality quotient as well as that of quantity.
-Take a company like Sennheiser for example, who have made home stereo and recording equipment with a steady and unfaltering eye on fidelity for decades.
+Take a company like Sennheiser for example, who has made home stereo and recording equipment with a steady and unfaltering eye on fidelity for decades.
 Would they dare rush to market with a second rate, throwaway mic just for the sake of rising to a trend?
 Not a chance.

 On the surface the HandMic Digital is everything a consumer could ask for in searching for a mic to suit the purpose.
 Its rugged, steel chassis and time-honoured black web grille certainly looks the part for those about to jump in front of a moving camera.
 Coupled with the fact that it is completely impervious to handling noise and/or wind interference, it seems purpose built for talking at length to the average Joe on the street.
 The shock-mounted diaphragm inside draws in a modest 40-16000Hz of signal while shutting out everything except the source addressing the good end, meaning almost no pesky ambient noise muddying up your direct signal.
 Everything from the deepest male voice to the squeak of a wheel is handled expertly and delivered to your IOS device via the Apogee powered interface that comes included with your purchase.